-A limited number of students who do not meet admission requirements but can demonstrate a level of preparation that supports a successful transition to college may be admitted by the Comprehensive Admission Review Committee.
+A limited number of students who do not meet admission requirements but can demonstrate a level of preparation that supports a successful transition to college may be admitted by the Comprehensive Admission Review Process.

-- Standardized test results
+- Standardized test results (ACT or SAT scores)

 - The rigor of courses taken

-- A writing sample or personal essay
+- A personal essay

 - Other indicators that predict success in college, such as a person’s behavior and background

 Process review of these materials does not guarantee admission.
 With conditional admission, additional courses and academic support activities may be recommended or required.
 WOU has the right to rescind any student’s admission if he or she fails to meet any condition established by the process.